wp-plugins/restrict-lite/readme.txt

 1. Using a shortcode with multiple roles in the WYSIWYG editor.

 == Upgrade Notice ==
+= 1.2 =
+Important, change shortcode from "role" to "capability".
+Role has been depreciated and will be removed in future builds.

 = 1.1.0.3 =
 Important, change shortcode from "role" to "capability".
 Role has been depreciated and will be removed in future builds.

 == Changelog ==
+= 1.2 =
+* Updates to readme

 = 1.1.0.3 =
 * Upgrade notice included.